 Angel Blue has emerged in recent seasons as one of the most important sopranos before the public today.
 On September 23, 2019 she opened the Metropolitan Opera’s 2019/2020 season as Bess in a new production of George Gershwin’s Porgy and Bess.
-These performances follow her internationally praised French Opera debut and role debut as Floria Tosca at the Aix-en-Provence Festival in July of 2019.
-Earlier last season, Ms. Blue made her debut at the Royal Opera House, Covent Garden as Violetta Valery in La Traviata, after which she returned to the Teatro alla Scala in Milan in the same role.
-She has also been praised for performances in many other theaters, such as the Vienna State Opera, Semperoper Dresden, San Francisco Opera, Seattle Opera, Theater an der Wien, Oper Frankfurt, San Diego Opera and many others.
+These performances followed her internationally praised French Opera debut and role debut as Floria Tosca at the Aix-en-Provence Festival in July of 2019.
+Earlier in the 2018/19 season, Ms. Blue made her debut at the Royal Opera House, Covent Garden as Violetta Valery in La Traviata, after which she returned to the Teatro alla Scala in Milan in the same role.
+She has also been praised for performances in many other theaters, such as the Vienna State Opera, Semperoper Dresden, San Francisco Opera, Seattle Opera, Theater an der Wien, Oper Frankfurt, and San Diego Opera.

 In the 2019/2020 season, Angel Blue also made her debut at the Hamburg State Opera as Mimi.
 She appeared with the Philadelphia Orchestra in concert performances of Porgy and Bess, under Marin Alsop, and also joined many of her international colleagues at the annual Richard Tucker Gala at Carnegie Hall in New York City.
 In the current season, Ms. Blue will make her debut at the Staatsoper Berlin in the title role of Tosca, a role which she will also sing at the Semperoper Dresden.